-REALTORS®, acting as exclusive agents or brokers of sellers/landlords, establish the terms and conditions of offers to cooperate.
+When acting as exclusive agents or brokers of sellers/landlords, REALTORS® will work with sellers/landlords to establish the terms and conditions of offers to cooperate.
 Unless expressly indicated in offers to cooperate, cooperating brokers may not assume that the offer of cooperation includes an offer of compensation.
-Terms of compensation, if any, shall be ascertained by cooperating brokers before beginning efforts to accept the offer of cooperation.
-(Amended 1/99)
+(Amended 1/99, Amended and effective June 5, 2025)

-Any change in compensation offered for cooperative services must be communicated to the other REALTOR® prior to the time that REALTOR® submits an offer to purchase/lease the property.
-After a REALTOR® has submitted an offer to purchase or lease property, the listing broker may not attempt to unilaterally modify the offered compensation with respect to that cooperative transaction.
-(Amended 1/14)
+If compensation is offered or advertised by the listing broker, any change in offered compensation must be communicated as soon as practical.
+After a REALTOR® has submitted an offer to purchase or lease property, the listing broker may not unilaterally modify the offered compensation.
+(Amended 1/14, Amended and effective June 5, 2025)